CaptainBeluga/WeatherAPI/README.md

 Thanks to OpenWeather for this amazing API functionality.

-YEAH, I know the API is saved clear but I don't care about it because I used a temp email to register to their website.
+YEAH, I know the API key is saved clear but I don't care about it.

 # Requirements
 ↓↓↓ All requirements are alredy installed when you install python but if you want to know ↓↓↓